sdinteractive/SomethingDigital_PageCacheParams/README.md

 ## Changing the ignored parameters

 Add a new config file in `app/etc/`.
 It cannot go in a module subdirectory.
+This new config in `app/etc/` will work in addition to the default config file provided.

 ```xml
 <?xml version="1.0"?>